Student evaluation of teaching has two purposes:

 The Student Evaluation of Teaching form was revised during the 2016-17 academic year.
 The Teaching and Advising Committee (TEAC) reviewed and revised the content of the tool.
 The process called for the implementation of the key prior items, proposed new items and a set of items to serve as validation items.
 Two semesters of data (fall and spring) were collected and a validation study was undertaken.
 The results of the validation study were reviewed by Faculty Senate and University Administration.
 The revision was adopted and the validation items were dropped.
 The revised form is now currently in use.

-Additionally, requests for reports beyond those readily available in the CampusLabs system should be requested from Institutional Research by emailing firstname.lastname@example.org.
-This includes reports needed for Promotion & Tenure, combined section reports, custom reports, etc.
+Additionally, requests for reports beyond those readily available in the CampusLabs system should be requested from Institutional Research by emailing email@example.com.
+This includes reports needed for Promotion & Tenure, combined section reports, custom reports and so on.